 Guardrail upgrading on local roads and trunklines sometimes requires setting the posts at or near the shoulder hinge line rather than 2'-0" (shoulder hinge point to front face of post) for Guardrail Types B and T, or 2'-8" (shoulder hinge point to front face of post) for Guardrail Type MGS-8, as specified on Standard Plan R-60-Series.
 Most of the time this condition occurs on a fill, which means that the soil support behind the post will be reduced because of the close proximity of the slope.
 In these cases, 8'-0" long posts should be specified for Guardrail Types B and T, and 9'-0" long posts should be specified for Guardrail Type MGS-8.
-If the ground does not away behind the guardrail, fall then conventional length posts are sufficient.
-These requirements also apply to double sided guardrail (Guardrail Types BD, TD, and MGS-8D).
+If the ground does not behind the quardrail, fall away then conventional length posts are sufficient.